stevedonovan/LuaMacro/readme.md

 The `put` object has methods for appending particular kinds of tokens, such as keywords and strings, and is also callable for operator tokens.
 These always return the object itself, so the output can be built up with chaining.

 Consider `\x,y(x+y)`: the `names` getter grabs a comma-separated list of names upto the given token; the `list` getter grabs a general argument list.
 It returns a list of token lists and by default stops at ')'.
-This 'lambda' notation was suggested by LHF as something easily parsed by any token-filtering approach - an alternative notation `|x,y| x+y` has been [suggested](http://lua-users.org/lists/lua-l/2009-12/msg00071.html) but is generally impossible to implement using a lexical scanner, since it would have to parse the function body as an expression.
-The `\` macro also has the advantage that the operator precedence is explicit: in the case of `\(42,'answer')` it is immediately clear that this is a function of no arguments which returns two values.
+This 'lambda' notation was suggested by Luiz Henrique de Figueiredo as something easily parsed by any token-filtering approach - an alternative notation `|x,y| x+y` has been [suggested](http://lua-users.org/lists/lua-l/2009-12/msg00071.html) but is generally impossible to implement using a lexical scanner, since it would have to parse the function body as an expression.
+The `\\` macro also has the advantage that the operator precedence is explicit: in the case of `\\(42,'answer')` it is immediately clear that this is a function of no arguments which returns two values.

 (Although I would not necessarily suggest that lambdas are a good thing in production code, they can be useful in iteractive exploration and within tests.)